Markets with Heterogeneous Agents: Dynamics and Survival of Bayesian vs. No-Regret Learners: Introduction

 \empar{Bayesians with Inaccurate Updates} In Section~\ref{sec:noisy-Bayesian}, we analyze a scenario where a Bayesian learner performs ``trembling hand'' updates, making small zero-mean errors in the weight given to the current prior and the new data at each step.
 Theorem~\ref{thm:wrong-update-Bayesians-vanish} demonstrates that even such tiny errors break Bayesian learning, causing the learner to fail to converge and incur linear regret.
 As a result, any no-regret (or other) learner that converges to the correct model at any rate outperforms such an inaccurate Bayesian, driving it out of the market.

-\empar{Robust Bayesian Updates} In Section~\ref{sec:robust-Bayes-update}, we study a regularized version of Bayesian updating that offers greater robustness to distribution shifts.
-Proposition~\ref{thm:dist-shift-linear-regret-proposition} shows that standard Bayesian learning can incur linear regret under distribution shifts.
-Theorem~\ref{thm:robust-Bayesian} provides regret bounds for the method we propose: regret is constant when there are no distribution shifts and logarithmic in $T$ with shifts.
+\empar{Robust Bayesian Updates} In Section~\ref{sec:robust-Bayes-update}, we study two methods for making Bayesian learning more robust.
+Proposition~\ref{thm:dist-shift-linear-regret-proposition} shows that standard Bayesian learning can incur linear regret under distribution shifts even within the support of the Bayesian prior.
+Theorem~\ref{thm:robust-Bayesian} shows that a regularized Bayesian update achieves constant regret when there are no distribution shifts and logarithmic regret in $T$ when shifts occur.
+Theorem~\ref{thm:hybrid-Bayes-No-regret} considers misspecified priors and shows that our switching algorithm achieves constant expected regret when the prior is well specified and sublinear worst-case regret.

 \textbf{Roadmap:} The paper is structured as follows.
 After a review of related work, Section~\ref{sec:model} presents the market model and preliminary analysis, discussing relative wealths and the role of relative entropy in characterizing survival under stationary investment rules.
 Section~\ref{sec:compare} reviews known results from no-regret learning and analyzes the relation between regret and wealth shares, showing how regret can be used to compare learners.
 Section~\ref{sec:Bayesians} restates in the language of our market setting several known analyses of Bayesian learning that are important for our comparison of Bayesians, no-regret learners, and imperfect Bayesians.
-Section~\ref{sec:no-regret} analyzes the regret of a player who knows the correct stochastic model, leading to a characterization of survival conditions in competition with a perfect Bayesian.
+Section~\ref{sec:no-regret} analyzes the regret of a player who knows the correct stochastic model, and gives survival conditions in competition with a perfect Bayesian.
 Section~\ref{sec:imperfect-Bayesians} studies imperfect Bayesians with small mistakes in their priors or update process.
-Section~\ref{sec:robust-Bayes-update} presents a method for regularizing Bayesian updates to better handle distribution shifts, and analyzes its regret guarantees.
-Finally, Section~\ref{sec:simulations} presents simulation results for several scenarios of competition between no-regret learners, perfect Bayesian, and imperfect Bayesians, to complement our analysis and provide further intuition.
-Formal proofs are deferred to Appendix~\ref{sec:appendix-proofs}.
+Section~\ref{sec:robust-Bayes-update} presents methods for making Bayesian learning more robust under distribution shifts and prior misspecification.
+Section~\ref{sec:simulations} presents simulation results for several scenarios of competition between no-regret learners, perfect Bayesians, and imperfect Bayesians, to complement our analysis and provide further intuition.
+Finally, Section~\ref{sec:discussion} discusses the modeling choices and the scope and interpretation of the analysis, and Section~\ref{sec:Concln} concludes with broader implications of the results.
+Formal proofs are deferred to Appendix~\ref{sec:appendix-proofs}, and further background on the Arrow securities model is given in Appendix~\ref{sec:appendix-Arrow-securities}.